 They do not just deal with films though, they also do the same for shows, concerts and other events!

 I hope that you have enjoyed reading, hopefully I haven't caused to much controversy over bringing your own food but most cinema do allow it.
-Does anyone do anything else to save money when they go to the cinema?
+Would you ever go to the cinema alone?